UN, G7 decry Russian attack on Ukraine as possible war crime - NewsBreak

 Kremlin spokesman Dmitry Peskov said continued U.S. weapons deliveries to Ukraine would prolong the fighting and inflict more damage on the country without changing Russia's objectives.

-As Russian forces pounded three districts around the Zaporizhzhia Nuclear Power Plant overnight, Ukraine's state nuclear operator said Russian forces kidnapped the plant's deputy human resources director, Valeriy Martyniuk.
+As Russian forces pounded three districts around the Zaporizhzhia Nuclear Power Plant overnight, Ukraine's state nuclear operator said Russian forces kidnapped the plant's deputy human resources director.

-Russians previously detained plant General Director Ihor Murashow and released him following pressure from International Atomic Energy Agency Director General Rafael Mariano Grossi.
+Russians previously detained the facility's general director and released him following pressure from International Atomic Energy Agency Director General Rafael Mariano Grossi.

-Grossi, who met with Putin in St. Petersburg on Tuesday, urged him to agree to establish a “safety and security protection zone" around the Russian-occupied plant to prevent shelling at and near the site from causing a radiation disaster.
+Grossi met with Putin on Tuesday in St. Petersburg and urged him to agree to a “safety and security protection zone" around the occupied plant to prevent a radiation disaster.

-“Now, more than ever, during these extremely difficult times, a protection zone must be established around the ZNPP.
-We can’t afford to lose any more time," Grossi said in a statement.

-The IAEA said Grossi would return to Kyiv for another meeting with Zelenskyy.

-Yuras Karmanau in Tallinn, Estonia, Jamey Keaten in Geneva, Lorne Cook in Brussels and Geir Moulson in Berlin contributed reporting.
+Yuras Karmanau in Tallinn, Estonia, Jamey Keaten in Geneva, Lorne Cook in Brussels and Geir Moulson in Berlin contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine